SolDevelo/charts/bitnami/nifi/README.md

 <!--- app-name: Apache NiFi -->

-# Bitnami package for Apache NiFi
+# Bitnami Secure Images Helm chart for Apache NiFi

 Apache NiFi automates and manages data flows between systems using a visual interface for routing, transformation, and system mediation.